Limited spots! Students accepted on a rolling basis each month | Summer Internships Available

 Places to consider:

-• Local businesses and startups
+• local businesses and startups

-• Nonprofits or community organizations
+• nonprofits or community organizations

-• University labs or research centers
+• university labs or research centers

-• Doctors, lawyers, architects, or engineers in private practice
+• professionals in private practice

-• City offices, advocacy groups, or cultural institutions
+• advocacy groups or cultural institutions

 Step 3: Use Direct Outreach, Not Just Applications

 Many high school internships are never posted online.
 Students who wait for listings often miss opportunities.
-Instead, try direct outreach.
-This means sending thoughtful emails to people or organizations you are interested in.

 A strong outreach email:

-• Briefly introduces who you are
+• introduces who you are

 Step 4: Be Flexible About Format

-Valid internship formats include:
+Valid formats include:

-• Hybrid or remote internships
+• remote internships

 Step 5: Clarify Expectations Early